-"You Cullens think you're all gangster, but you have no fucking clue.
-You're pathetic."
-She spat.
+"You Cullens think you'reall badass, but you have no fucking clue.
+You're pathetic," She spat.

-Emmett bellowed out a laugh.
-"We'll show you how pathetic we are sweetheart."
+Emmett laughed.
+"We'll show you just how pathetic we are sweetheart."

-I smiled when I heard the office door open and Jasper walked into the room with a towel and a few gallons of water.
+I smiled when I heard the office door open.
+Jasper walked into the room with a towel and a few gallons of water.
+It was showtime.

 "Where's your father?"
 I asked.

-My phone vibrated in my pocket.
-I pulled it out and looked at the screen.
+I felt my phone vibrating in my pocket.
+I pulled it out to see Bella's name on the screen.

 Are you coming home?
 B x